JosephLucas/archlinux_installation/README.md

 pacman -S pavucontrol
 ```
 and might also need to restart.

-### Configure an automatical connection to the internet
+### Configure an automated connection to the internet
 ```bash
 ip link show
 ```